JonKopp99/GuitarTabsiOS/README.md

 ## FingerStyle Guitar Tabs

-FingerStyle is an iOS app to help beginner to experienced guitarists concur any song.
+Are you struggling learning guitar?
+FingerStyle is a must have app for all guitarists.
+Whether you are a beginner or experienced player.
+FingerStyle is packed with many tools and features to help you master any guitar song.

 ## Features and Screen Casts

-**Discover your next song to concur!**
+**Discover your next song to master!**

 ![](https://lh3.googleusercontent.com/nwsucZTWbZhg60hubuuq-2U3eHuWljmNWyfv5LPU73U3xILxsvvMDCYVvPeLbeMV8rwRc9KKoio)